axsh/sinatra-browse/README.md

 Here we have a clear list of what parameters are expected and how they are validated.
 Since this is code and not a comment block, it will always be up to date with the behaviour of our application.

-**Question:** But we don't want to go look at source code just to get api documentation.
-What do we do?

-Sinatra-browse automatically generates documentation from your parameter validations.
-Just surf to the following url in your browser.
+The syntax is inspired by the [sinatra-param](https://github.com/mattt/sinatra-param) and [thor](https://github.com/erikhuda/thor) projects.

+**Browsable API**

+Sinatra-browse allows you to surf to your API.
+This works as documentation and allows you to send requests and see their responses directly in your browser.

     http://<api_ip_address>:<api_port>/browse

-The syntax is inspired by the [sinatra-param](https://github.com/mattt/sinatra-param) and [thor](https://github.com/erikhuda/thor) projects.
+*Remark:* This is still work in progress.
+Right now the page only shows some simple documentation.

 ## Parameter types